About Ebykr

 A significant majority of saddles in the 1890 catalog have active suspension systems in the form of coil springs and loop springs in each front, rear and front/rear configurations.
 By comparison, a significant majority of saddles in the 2016 catalog have passive suspensions effects in the form of flexible chassis components and hammock-based seat covers.
 Brooks has been wise to ensure that today’s weight-conscious riders continue enjoying similar suspension benefits as yesterday’s comfort-conscious riders did.

-Still, some twenty saddles with either coil or loop springs remain in modern Brooks catalogs, with loop springs taking a distant second to coil springs in order of availability despite their lighter weight and slimmer profile.
+Still, some 20 saddles with either coil or loop springs remain in modern Brooks catalogs, with loop springs taking a distant second to coil springs in order of availability despite their lighter weight and slimmer profile.
 Perhaps coil springs are just better at absorbing road shock given their horizontal orientation and larger size.

 Then take the saddle chassis, which traditionally includes all of the bracketing, framing, railing and wiring on the underside of saddles.
 (For the purposes of this article, everything but the seat cover and active suspension system, if one is present).
 Brooks has employed four primary chassis designs since the 1880s, each of which has many secondary sub-designs falling within its primary design category.